Inspectorch: Efficient rare event exploration in solar observations: Introduction

 While this task is straightforward in one dimension (essentially equivalent to constructing a histogram), it becomes much more challenging when dealing with high-dimensional data that combine many correlated wavelength measurements across several spectral windows, together with the full description of light and polarization through the Stokes parameters, as well as their spatial and temporal extension.
 To tackle this challenge, we employ Normalizing Flows \citep[NFs;][]{Papamakarios2019_review}.
 Unlike traditional methods, NFs can learn complex, high-dimensional distributions with high precision, making them well suited for the systematic discovery of rare events that may otherwise be missed \citep[e.g.,][]{Ciuca2022mla}.
 Building on their successful application to spectropolarimetric inference in solar physics \citep{DiazBaso2022_nflows}, we adapt NFs here to the complementary problem of unsupervised anomaly detection, where the goal is to characterize the distribution of observed spectra rather than inferring atmospheric parameters.

 In this work, we present \Inspectorch, an open-source Python package that implements these powerful density estimators to enable the systematic discovery of rare events in solar spectropolarimetric observations.
-The paper is organized as follows.
-We introduce Normalizing Flows as a robust baseline for unsupervised anomaly detection in solar physics, capable of assigning precise probabilities to complex spectra (Sect.~\ref{sec:problem_formulation}).
-Later, we demonstrate the method's effectiveness using data from diverse facilities (Hinode, IRIS, SST, SDO, Solar Orbiter), identifying rare physical phenomena that standard methods overlook (Sect.~\ref{sec:results}).
+The paper is organized as follows. \fix{We demonstrate how Normalizing Flows serve} a robust baseline for unsupervised anomaly detection in solar physics, capable of assigning precise probabilities to complex spectra (Sect.~\ref{sec:problem_formulation}).
+Later, we demonstrate the method's effectiveness using data from diverse facilities (Hinode, IRIS, SST, SDO, Solar Orbiter), \fix{identifying peculiar data samples associated with uncommon, and likely interesting, physical phenomena} that standard methods overlook (Sect.~\ref{sec:results}).
 Furthermore, we show how the framework naturally generalizes to detect anomalies in spatial and temporal domains.
 Finally, we explore Flow Matching as a preliminary future direction for scaling to even larger datasets (Sect.~\ref{sec:flow_matching}) and conclude with a brief discussion on the implications of this work (Sect.~\ref{sec:conclusions_summary}).